regov-enterprise/pop-quiz-ai-ml/README.md

 ## Question 1

-<p> Machine learning has changed the how we analyse, process and use data in decision making.
-As a ML engineer, provide technical implementation of your own rationale to seolve the following.
+<p> Machine learning has changed how we analyze, process and use data in decision making.
+As an ML engineer, provide technical solution for the following.
 </P>

 <p>